-- The organisation has public liability insurance.
+- The organisation is encouraged to have public liability insurance

-- The project targets low participation groups.
+- The project targets low participation groups

-- The organisation demonstrates its capacity to deliver the outcomes of the project.
+- The organisation demonstrates its capacity to deliver the outcomes of the project

-- The project will be undertaken within specified timeframes as negotiated.
+- The project will be undertaken within specified timeframes as negotiated

-- Priority will be given to projects that can demonstrate program sustainability.
+- Priority will be given to projects that can demonstrate program sustainability